sandeep-tukaram/algods/README.md

 Repository contains notes, code etc related to algo and ds.
 Purpose is mostly self serving - to better understand the space.
 Hopefully it helps others as well.

 ## AlgoDS is fundamental ?
-I will try to stick to one principle - Keep it Simple and Intuitive (KISI)
+I will try to stick to one principle - Keep it Simple and Intuitive (KISI).

-Based on that principle, I reduce fundamental to mean reusable.
-It's crude, but simple.
-Reusable, reapplicable etc is a tangible concept as a developer.
+What does fundamental mean?
+Think reusables, reapplicables.
+It's crude, but simplifyies understanding AlgoDS.
+As a developer, reusable is a tangible concept.

 Two fundamental (reusable) aspects of AlgoDS are:
 + [Design techniques](techniques/DesignTechniques.md)